 Have you had any visitors to your church lately?
 If so, how did you treat them?
 Did you greet them with a smiling face, a warm welcome, and a hearty, “Here, sit by me”?
 Or did you look at them with an upturned nose and think, “Now what are they doing here?”

 Ah, the church of the “frozen chosen.”
 Most towns have at least one.
-It might be a rich church or it might be a poor church, but it’s the one where the folks have the mentality, “We’ve got our group and we don’t need anyone else.”
+It might be a rich church or it might be a poor church, but it’s the one where the folks have the mentality, “We’ve got our select group and we don’t need anyone else.”
 I’m telling you, Christian, beware of that mentality.
 Why?
 Well, first and foremost, it is highly displeasing to God because it is lethal to outreach.
-But second, you just never know when some Squire Hughes type will put you in your place one Sunday.
+But second, you just never know when some Squire Hughes type might put you in your place one Sunday.